 I hold an MSc in Counselling and Psychotherapy.
-Some of my continuous professional development entails further study on attachment, existential analysis, breathing and meditation and somatic experiencing.
+Some of my continuous professional development entails further study on attachment, existential analysis, neuroscience.

 I describe my practice as relational integrative psychotherapy.
 I draw from psychoanalytic, humanistic and existential schools of thought.
 I put an emphasis on the therapeutic relationship.
 For most of us the pain and hurt has happened in the context of some form of relationship or the lack or absence of it.
-Therefore it makes sense if the recovery or the therapeutic change can happen within a therapeutic relationship.
-Relational psychotherapy has the potential to serve as a springboard for learning a new way of relating first to yourself and then to others and your entire life.
+Therefore it makes sense if the therapeutic possibility and help may arise within a therapeutic relationship.
+Relational psychotherapy has the potential to serve as a springboard for learning a new way of relating first to yourself and then to others and the world.

-Finally my current focus is also on researching breathing and meditation as part of your therapeutic process, following the latest advances of neuroscience.
+Finally my current focus is also on researching breathing, meditation and bringing awareness to the body as part of your therapeutic process, following the latest advances of neuroscience.